 - Avoid being defensive: you can’t turn the tables on a narcissist if you are always on the defensive.
 Most often, a narcissist will antagonize you or harshly criticize you in order to silence you, control you, and make you ashamed of yourself.
 When this happens, you should avoid turning defensive.
 Don’t try to give explanations of what you did and don’t try to prove yourself innocent, especially if you know that you did the right thing.
 Turning defensive will only encourage the narcissist to keep criticizing you.

 - Collect more power: there are several ways to empower yourself.
 For example, if you depend on the narcissist financially, they may use that opportunity to control you or abuse you.
 On the other hand if you are financially independent, or if the narcissist is the one who depends on you, they will think twice before mistreating you.

 Indirect Power Struggles in a Relationship with a Narcissist

 When both partners are trying to take control of the relationship, there can be a lot of arguing, and conflicts.
 These indirect power struggles are common even in normal relationships.
-Since narcissist are usually hungry of power, you shouldn’t expect to win against them in these power struggles without problems.
+Since narcissists are usually hungry for power, you shouldn’t expect to win against them in these power struggles without problems.
 That’s why you should use a non-aggressive approach when trying to solve this problem.